bigheadG/mmWave/VED/README.md

 # Vital Energy Detection Based on BM201-VED

 This repository contains Batman mmWave-VED Vital Energy Detection SDK.
 The sample code below consists of instruction for using the mmWave lib.
 This mmWave-VED Python Program will work with Vital Energy Detection (VED) based Batman BM201-VED mmWave Kit solution.
-This Python Program works with Raspberry Pi 4, NVIDIA Jetson Nano, Windows/Linux Computer (such as Intel NUC PC), or a Mac Computer with Batman BM201-VED EVM Kit hardware; and it is capable of plotting a Range-Azimuth-Heatmap with a 64 x 48 Grid Matrix covering: Range of 3meter/64row (approx. 0.05meter per row) x Azimuth of 108degree/48column (approx. 2.25degree/column); and also capable of plotting a 3-Dimensional WaterFall Plot, and where the Z-axis will indicate the Vital Energy Level in a given region(s).
+This Python Program works with Raspberry Pi 4, NVIDIA Jetson Nano, Windows/Linux Computer (such as Intel NUC PC), or a Mac Computer with Batman BM201-VED EVM Kit hardware; and it is capable of plotting a Range-Azimuth-Heatmap with a 64 x 48 Grid Matrix covering: Range of 3meter/64row (approx. 0.05meter per row) x Azimuth of 108degree/48column (approx. 2.25degree/column); and also capable of plotting a 3-Dimensional WaterFall Plot, and where the Z-axis will indicate the Vital Energy Level in range.
 Subsequently a programmer may write a program for detecting whether a particular region(s) is occupied by a Vital Target(s) in approx. 3meter x 3meter area.

     Use VED to implement
     Hardware: BM-201
     Firmware: v5205R
     pypi lib: vehicleODR
+    range: 3m x 3m

 # example
-    pyqtgraph_VED_waterfall.py
+    pyqtgraph_VED_waterfall.py           # Represented v8 heatmap data by waterfall
     pyqtgraph_VED_waterfall_record.py    #record v8 data
-    pyqtgraph_VED_waterfall_2d.py
+    pyqtgraph_VED_waterfall_2d.py        #

 ## Screen shot